pacejohn/BERT-Long-Passages/README.md

 From home directory, run the following.
 It takes a while.

-•	Clone the TensorRT repository and navigate to BERT demo directory git clone --recursive https://github.com/NVIDIA/TensorRT && cd TensorRT/demo/BERT
+•	Clone the TensorRT repository and navigate to BERT demo directory<br>
+git clone --recursive https://github.com/NVIDIA/TensorRT && cd TensorRT/demo/BERT

 •	Create and launch the docker image